 The company began to develop a strategic model to supply finished products for compassionate use in the Brazilian Market.
-The first batch of CBD, and THC balanced formulations were manufactured in Dec/2022 after successful work, putting together every piece of logistic and regulatory requirements, the first shipment is expected to be finished during Q2-2023 for benefit of more than 100 patients with different pathologies.
+The first batch of CBD, and THC balanced formulations were manufactured in Dec/2022 after successful work, putting together every piece of logistic and regulatory requirements, the first shipment is now scheduled to the end of Q3-2023 after an unexpected delay due to export permit emission by the local authorities.